 Being able to make a choice is a vital life skill that children carry into adulthood.
-We are presented with hundreds of choices on a daily basis, from tiny ones – such as manoeuvering through traffic – to big ones – such as career moves.
+We are presented with hundreds of choices on a daily basis, from tiny ones – such as manoeuvring through traffic – to big ones – such as career moves.

 While doing some research to put this article together, I was surprised to see so few articles about decision-making games for students in kindergarten or preschool.
 Most were aimed at adults in the workplace, to try and teach them to make choices.

-I always write about developing skills – such as creativity, problem solving and critical thinking – as early on in life as possible, as they are learned effortlessly during the first 6 years, but with greater difficulty later on.
+I always write about developing skills – such as creativity, problem solving and critical thinking – as early on in life as possible, as they are learned effortlessly during the first 6 years.

-Decision making is no different – teach your young child this skill and she will have it developed long before she enters the workplace.
+Decision making is no different – teach your young children this skill and they will have it developed long before entering the workplace.

 With small children, it starts with choosing what to wear, what to play with, what to eat, etc.

 With time, they learn not only to think carefully about something but also to make on-the-spot decisions when necessary.